FilecoinFoundationWeb/FF-Site/cms/blog/filecoin-mainnet-marks-three-years.md

 * 14.7K+ contributors on GitHub
 * More than 3,050 projects
-* More than 450 organizations building on the network,
+* More than 450 organizations building on the network

 **Community Highlights**